speudusa/intro-to-programming-csharp-wiki/Lesson-10-(Classes-Part-2).md

 ## Announcements

-1. The class 5 prep work should be active by the end of class.
+1. The lesson 10 prep work should be active by the end of class.
 1. Graded Assignment 2 is open, and it is due soon.
 Keep working on your project!
 After today, you will have enough skill to make significant progress.

 ## Large Group Time (Instructor)

-### Lesson 4 Topics That Require Careful Attention
+### Lesson 10 Topics That Require Careful Attention

 1. Q&A for the prep work exercises.
 1. The words ``readonly`` and ``static`` can be confusing if the students take the latter term to mean "unchanging".
 Be sure to review what each keyword means and the results of applying each one to a field.